MIND-NYSPI/xnat-cs-tutorial/tutorial_part2.md

 Where is the `/data` prefix you ask?
 Good question!
 When providing API routes to XNAT you leave off the prefix.
 There's no clear reason why.

-The matcher is a piece of syntax JSON filter.
-It forms as a check and a winnower.
+The matcher is a piece of syntax know as a [JSONPath filter](https://wiki.xnat.org/display/CS/Command#Command-jsonpath-filters)  It forms as a check and a winnower.

 The matcher on scan is